umccr/google_lims/docs/2019-10-14_sharing_data.md

 With the Keybase user name in hand:

-1. Find files and write to a file list.
+### 1. Find files and write to a file list

+This requires the usual admin (or operator) roles for the production bucket.
 Example:

 `aws s3 ls --recursive s3://umccr-fastq-data-prod/171220_A00130_0036_BH32JNDSXX/171220_A00130_0036_BH32JNDSXX/WTS/171220_A00130_0036_BH32JNDSXX/ | grep 'V-PH' | grep gz | cut -f 4 -d ' ' > files.txt`

 I usually do this by filtering the Google-LIMS to just the samples I want to include, then cutting/pasting the FASTQ links as a starting point.
 You want to end up with `files.txt` containing the files you'd like to distribute.

-2. Restore from Glacier, if needed.
+### 2. Restore from Glacier, if needed

 Default to 14 days, can shorten depending on how responsive the other party is:

 ```
 for FILE in `cat files.txt`; do aws s3api restore-object --bucket umccr-fastq-data-prod --key $FILE --restore-request '{"Days":14,"GlacierJobParameters":{"Tier":"Standard"}}'; done;
 ```

-3. Wait ~48h until the restore process finishes.
+### 3. Wait ~48h until the restore process finishes

 Can check on the console or command line, see [wiki](https://github.com/umccr/wiki/blob/98a6e3bfedadbf06052a6b14b4ee4cda6b6247f6/computing/cloud/glacier_restore.md) for details.
 Once restored, use the `presigned_urls` credentials provided by Roman to generate pre-signed URLs:

 ```
 for FILE in `cat files.txt`; do aws s3 presign --profile presigned_urls --expires-in 604800 s3://umccr-fastq-data-prod/$FILE >> presigned.txt; done;
 ```

-4. Ensure the pre-signed URLs point at the right files.
+### 4. Ensure the pre-signed URLs point at the right files

 One way to do this is via a basic script: